vacaran2017/vacaran2017.github.io/README.md

 3. It doesn't help that I worry too much about the original meaning
 4. **Not all of these are complete**

-My hope is that this can be a general KF translation repository that is not run exclusively by me; please feel free to help out (file an issue, make a pull request, whatever it is people do on github)
+~~My hope is that this can be a general KF translation repository that is not run exclusively by me; please feel free to help out (file an issue, make a pull request, whatever it is people do on github)~~ just kidding of course

 ## Contents